-It is intended that these guiding practices will be updated to ensure its content reflects current best practices and supports our work towards a fully integrated child-welfare system.
-The Court Improvement Program (CIP) Steering Committee comprised of representatives from the Juvenile Court, the Division of Child and Family Services, Utah Family Defenders Association, Utah Attorney General's Office Child Protection Division, and the Office of Guardian ad Litem and CASA will have a process for reviewing and updating these guiding practices at least once a year.
-If you have any comments or feedback to these guiding practices, please email Annie ValDez, CIP Director, at cip@utcourts.gov, so that the CIP Steering Committee can consider it during their review process.
+It is intended that these guiding practices will be updated to ensure their content reflects current best practices and supports our work towards a fully integrated child-welfare system.
+The Court Improvement Program (CIP) Steering Committee comprised of representatives from the Juvenile Court, Division of Child and Family Services, Parental Defense Alliance of Utah, Utah Attorney General's Office Child Protection Division, and Office of Guardian ad Litem and CASA will have a process for reviewing and updating these guiding practices at least once a year.
+If you have any comments or feedback to these guiding practices, please email Bridget M. Koza, CIP Coordinator, at cip@utcourts.gov, so that the CIP Steering Committee can consider it during their review process.